- What are Templates?

 Any DSM may be considered as a virtual XML document.
 It contains elements (called DSM elements)

 and attributes (called DSM attributes).

-However, unlike elements/attributes in XML files, DSM elements and attributes
+However, unlike elements/attributes in an XML file, DSM elements and attributes

 are not real things.
-Actually, they are instances of specific interfaces implemented by
+Rather, they are instances of special interfaces implemented by

-the DSM Driver, which makes them capable to dynamically provide a lot more information
+the DSM Driver.
+That makes them capable to provide dynamically a lot more information

 from the underlying data source (rather than an ordinary XML document).